-Particularly if you are on a long flight, perhaps overnight, then being able to bring your electric toothbrush on a plane in your hand luggage is a must so that you can clean your teeth during the flight to help freshen up your oral hygiene (and be kind to adjacent passengers).
+Being able to bring an electric toothbrush on a plane in your hand luggage is a must, particularly if you are on a long flight, perhaps overnight, so that you can clean your teeth during the flight to help freshen up your oral hygiene (and be kind to adjacent passengers).

 If you are going on a short break and only taking hand luggage with you then it is obviously important to be able to clean your teeth while you are away.

-Can you bring an electric toothbrush in carry on
+- 3 Can you pack an electric toothbrush in checked luggage?

 You can bring an electric toothbrush through airport security and onto a plane in your carry on luggage.